Crunchbits/Mobile-browser-Gestures-Extended-MbGE/README.md

 6. Slide the "↑→↓←" box gesture to open the [Gesture Track Setting] interface, and you can customize the gesture function
 7. You can click the title of "Gesture track setting" to open the "Function switch setting" interface
-8. You can modify the settings however you like but can't/shouldn't delete the following:
+8. You can modify the settings however you like but can't delete the following:
     - Open Settings
-    - Video Full screen (Must end with click)
+    - Video Full screen (must end with click)
     - Gesture Penetration

 If wanted, use my custom settings from '[\MbGE\MyCustom_Settings1.jpg](https://github.com/Crunchbits/Mobile-browser-Gestures-Extended-MbGE/blob/main/MbGE/MyCustom_Settings1.jpg)' and '[\MbGE\MyCustom_Settings2.jpg](https://github.com/Crunchbits/Mobile-browser-Gestures-Extended-MbGE/blob/main/MbGE/MyCustom_Settings2.jpg)'